 When we set out to design bikes around the 29er and 650b wheel sizes, we quickly realized we needed to come up with a suspension system that was different to anything we’d produced before.
-With our design and development squarely focussed on the unique environment that is UK trail riding, we knew weather-proof reliability, a hereditary feature of our Quad-Link systems, was key, and there would be no compromising our contemporary take on frame geometry.
+With our design and development squarely focused on the unique environment that is UK trail riding, we knew weather-proof reliability, a hereditary feature of our Quad-Link systems, was key, and there would be no compromising our contemporary take on frame geometry.

 With that in mind, we went back to the drawing board.